- A Firecrest 6-stop ND filter for taking long exposures that result in gorgeously smooth water, like that in the image you see above.

-There are plenty of other accessories to add to your bag, too.
+There are plenty of other accessories for photography to add to your bag, too.
 Extra batteries for your camera are a must, especially if you'll be out in the cold or you have a long day of shooting planned.

 Speaking of extras, having multiple memory cards (inside your waterproof holder!) is another must-have.
 Bring a second lens while you're at it.
 Having a wide-angle like an 18mm and a standard lens like a 50mm will help you get different perspectives on the same terrain.

 With lens changes come the opportunity for your lenses to get dirty.
 Bring along some blower so you can get rid of the big gunk and spend less time trying to Photoshop it out of your photos.